 Sometimes, this problem will only happen during the early days after your baby’s birth.
 After all, you’re both learning how to breastfeed.
 If it continues after a few weeks, you’ll want to talk to a healthcare provider.

-It’s best to start out on the breast that is the least affected, and it can also help to switch nursing positions.
+It can also help to switch nursing positions.
 That way, you may not experience as much pain during nursing.

 What Should I Do In Between Sessions?